djentyboi/CSCI2020U-Group-Project/README.md

 ![alt text](https://github.com/djentyboi/CSCI2020U-Group-Project/blob/master/Images/finishedProject "ProjectImage")

 ## How to Run
-### 1. Run Project and wait for the server to send a waiting message
+### 1. Run Project and wait for the server to send a waiting message.

 ### 2. Right click on the client class and run it as well.
 It should boot and a window should pop up for the game.

-### 3. Enter player guess to the terminal
+### 3. Enter player guess to the terminal.

 ### 4. Press enter game in the pop up window to see player guess and computer number.
-Total score is show as well
+Total score is show as well.

-### 5. To continue guessing, press reset in the window, enter a new number in the terminal, then press enter game in the window to see the updated changes
+### 5. To continue guessing, press reset in the window, enter a new number in the terminal, then press enter game in the window to see the updated changes.

 ## Other Resources
 Libraries Used: